avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: ClonalSpecies.png
   :width: 150

   Figure 5.
 The population structure of a bacterial species can contain genetically distinguishable lineages.
 Five different lineages are represented by the blue, orange, green, pink, and red circles.
 Image credit: A. Coghlan, inspired by Figure 1.2 in `Bacigalupe 2017`_.
+Permission details: `Creative Commons Attribution License`_.

 .. _Bacigalupe 2017: https://era.ed.ac.uk/handle/1842/31266